RamyMamdouhEl-nabawy/personal-finance-tracker/README.md

 ```sh
 npm run test:e2e:dev
 ```

+### Please make sure to have your functional test dependencies installed.
+Also, make sure to have your applicaation running in development mode.
+You can start the development server with `npm run dev`.

 This runs the end-to-end tests against the Vite development server.
 It is much faster than the production build.